Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Back in 2024, I interviewed with Quora.
 In a 90-minute coding round, you're given a realistic codebase (adapted from a real Python package repo) plus some unit tests, and you have to debug the codebase by reading error logs, identifying what's broken, and fixing them on your own, without AI.
 It was the hardest coding interview I've passed.

-Meta's AI-assisted coding round is a tamed version of that.
+Meta's AI-assisted coding is a tamed version of that.
 You get a much smaller toy codebase plus unit tests, and you're allowed to use an LLM to debug and complete the implementation.
-I interviewed with Meta in a hurry and only had time to look at the example question in the candidate portal.
-It was perhaps the easiest coding interview I've passed, as the problem was quite solvable on the spot.
+I interviewed with Meta in a hurry and only had time to play with the example question in the candidate portal.
+It may be the easiest coding interview I've passed, because the problem could be smoothly solved on the spot:

 1. Read the instructions to understand the task and constraints.
 2. Open and skim each file to learn what exists and how things are wired.
 No need to read them in detail, but note what's implemented vs. missing vs. commented to see what you must do.